 Maybe your budget doesn’t stretch to the penthouse.
 Maybe you don’t have a head for heights.
-Or maybe you want an uninhibited 360 degree view that only nature can provide.
+Or maybe you want an uninhibited 360 degree view that only a national park can provide.

 It’s time you got yourself to one of the UK’s 15 national parks.
 And National Parks Week (24-30 July 2018) is designed to achieve that (and to untarnish the memories left by school trips many moons ago that involved uninspiring treks up hill and down dale in all weathers, although largely damp ones if my memory serves me correctly).

 Walking will never be boring again once you’ve conquered your first mountain or picnicked in a cave or cairn overlooking unhindered natural glory.
 Put your walking shoes on, the hills are alive (with paths, trails and splendiferous vistas).
 You can hum a Cameron-esque cantata if you wish.

 Cumbria’s national park is home to Scafell Pike, England’s highest mountain.
 If climbing is your thing, or you just like a challenge for charity, the Three Peaks Challenge will bring you here as well as to Ben Nevis and Mount Snowdon.
 There’s a bit of literary theme in these parts: Beatrix Potter, William Wordsworth and John Ruskin are amongst a healthy handful of authors inspired by the glacial lakes and dominating fells.
 In fact, the view of Wasdale Head from Wastwater was once voted Britain’s Favourite View, which given that Wordsworth described the area as ‘long, stern and desolate’ requires some seeing to believe it.
 Off you pop…